 FOR IMMEDIATE RELEASE June 17, 2013

-Johnson faces a mandatory minimum of 10 years and up to life in federal prison when he is sentenced on September 16, 2013 by Chief United States District Judge Robert C. Chambers.
+Boswell faces up to 20 years in prison and a $1 million fine on each count when he is sentenced on September 17, 2013 by United States District Judge John T. Copenhaver, Jr.

-This case was investigated by the Huntington Violent Crimes and Drug Task Force.
-Assistant United States Attorney Gregory McVey is in charge of the prosecution.
+This case was investigated by the Special Enforcement Unit of the Charleston Police Department and MDENT.
+Assistant United States Attorney Joshua Hanks is in charge of the prosecution.

 # # #